 To participate in the yearly Salon, your membership dues must be current on December 31 of the previous year.
 For example, to enter the 2021 Salon, your dues must be current on December 31, 2020.

 Salon digital entries and digital versions of print entries when available are posted on the SANP Zenfolio gallery and may be used on the club website or in the monthly newsletter.
 If you do not want your digital entries used on the website or in the newsletter, please add the statement Do Not Display to the metadata on each image.

-The Salon includes two main divisions with the listed categories, which are defined under "Projected Images" below.
 Note that if any category does not have the requisite number of entries or photographers, that category will be combined with another, per information contained under "Qualifications for Judging" below.

 Please note: The following conditions apply to all photographs entered in all categories in all divisions:

 Each SANP member may enter a maximum of twelve (12) digital images for the color categories and two (2) images for the Black and White category.
 The maximum number of photographs that can be entered in any category is two (2).

 Digital images should be emailed to email@example.com.
 The format of file names for digital images is used by smart filters in Lightroom to streamline grouping images into categories for judging.
 Also, the image title and creator imbedded in the file's IPTC metadata are used to automatically create a score sheet for judging.
 Your help in following the format specified below is appreciated.
 Filenames (not titles) of each entry should be in the following format:

 last name_first name_category abbreviation_number.jpg

 where the category abbreviation (e.g., PL above) is based on the following assigned abbreviations (usually the first two letters of the category name):